oomie/robotapsyche/midterm/journal.md

 Option 2: Birds

 You're at the park birdwatching and feeding a group of the birds, observing how they fly and how they are attracted to you when you give them food.
 Some of them may come, eat a little of the food you dropped for them, then fly off before coming back for more.
 Some of the other birds may exhibit different behaviors, watch and see!
+Maybe the birds can fly through a flowfield?